Convention on the Rights of Persons with Disabilities: Committee on the Rights of Persons with Disabilities

 The Committee on the Rights of Persons with Disabilities is a body of human rights experts tasked with monitoring the implementation of the convention.
 It is one of the ten treaty bodies supported by the United Nations' Office of the High Commissioner for Human Rights in Geneva.
 It initially consisted of 12 independent human rights experts, with half elected for a two-year term and half elected for four-year terms.
 Thereafter members have been elected for four-year terms, with half the members elected every two years.
 As the convention has achieved 80 ratifications, the committee was expanded to 18 members in 2011.

-The experts as of 25 July 2020, to serve until the end of 2020 or 2022 were:
+As of January 14, 2026, the experts, expected to serve until the end of 2026 or 2028, were: